-• Certified weed-free hay, mulch, or straw will be used for erosion control.
-If certified weed-free straw is not available, rice straw will be used.
+Certified weed-free hay, mulch, or straw will be used for erosion control.
+If certified weed-free straw is not available, certified weed-free rice straw will be used.
+If weed-free material is not available, PCWA will consult with USDA-FS botanist regarding other options (e.g., sterilized straw pellets).